 One of my favourite things about Christmas is the mulled wine that appears in pubs and at markets towards the beginning of September and that I usually make at least one round of in front of the fire at the French house while we’re watching an afternoon movie.
-For a few years I’ve been on a boozy homemade jelly kick (do you remember these Boozy Gin & Tonic Jellies with Fresh Blueberries, and these Heart Shaped Strawberry & Champagne Jellies) and today I’ve got the perfect festive make-ahead dessert for you in the form of my Mulled Wine Jellies.
+For a few years I’ve been on a boozy homemade jelly kick (do you remember these Boozy Gin & Tonic Jellies with Fresh Blueberries, and these Heart Shaped Strawberry & Champagne Jellies?) and today I’ve got the perfect festive make-ahead dessert for you in the form of my Mulled Wine Jelly.

 These Mulled Wine Jellies are the perfect make-ahead, single serving dessert to make over the festive period.
 They’re pleasantly boozy and the pomegranate seeds are not just for decoration, they add a wonderful burst of freshness and crunch to every bite!

 140g (5 oz) Granulated Sugar

 1 Large Piece Paired Orange Zest (I usually remove a piece with a vegetable peeler!)

 I'm a food writer living in London and the English Countryside.
 Welcome to my online diary where I share easy, weeknight recipes, foodie travel diaries and some of the best places I've eaten out recently.

 My newsletter, ingredient, takes a deep dive into a different ingredient - unusual, basic or seasonal - every month delivering stories, histories and most importantly recipes right into your inbox.
 It's your new favourite food magazine column, but in email form!

 One Pan Pescatarian: 100 Delicious Dinners – Veggie, Vegan, Fish